-The market is certainly expecting long term growth from Autodesk given its price to sales ratio based on the next twelve months is 8.8x, suggesting that the market is expecting more moderate growth, relative to the hottest tech stocks.
-There is definitely a lot of things to like about Autodesk and looking at the tech landscape right now, it seems that it doesn't trade at an unreasonable price point.The Wall St analysts covering the company had a one year price target of $253 per share right before these results, implying that they saw upside in buying Autodesk even in the short term.
+The market is certainly expecting long term growth from Autodesk given its price to sales ratio based on the next twelve months is 8.3x.
+There is definitely a lot of things to like about Autodesk and looking at the tech landscape right now, it seems that it doesn't trade at an unreasonable price point.The Wall St analysts covering the company had a one year price target of $249.9 per share right before these results, implying that they saw upside in buying Autodesk even in the short term.

 To get the best start with StockStory check out our most recent Stock picks, and then sign up to our earnings alerts by adding companies to your watchlist here.
 We typically have the quarterly earnings results analyzed within seconds from the data being released, and especially for the companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.